faster-cpython/benchmarking-public/results/bm-20230816-3.13.0a0-f6a72ae/bm-20230816-linux-x86_64-gvanrossum-call_uops_forever-3.13.0a0-f6a72ae-vs-3.11.0.md

 Benchmark hidden because not significant (5): richards_super, bench_mp_pool, chaos, scimark_monte_carlo, mypy2
 Ignored benchmarks (18) of results/bm-20221024-3.11.0-deaf509/bm-20221024-linux-x86_64-python-v3.11.0-3.11.0-deaf509.json: 2to3, aiohttp, chameleon, django_template, djangocms, flaskblogging, genshi_text, genshi_xml, gunicorn, html5lib, pylint, sqlalchemy_declarative, sqlalchemy_imperative, sympy_expand, sympy_integrate, sympy_str, sympy_sum, thrift

+# HPT report

+- Reliability score: 99.88% likely to be slow
+- 90% likely to have a slowdown of 1.02x
+- 95% likely to have a slowdown of 1.01x
+- 99% likely to have a slowdown of 1.01x